Lake City Fishing draws anglers back to its streams and lakes year after year.

-You can fish year round in the Lake City area, each season requires a distinct approach for the best chances of success.
+You can fish year-round in the Lake City area, although each season requires a distinct approach for the best chances of success.

 Fall is a perennial favorite season for many Lake City anglers.
 Changing colors of aspens and cottonwoods light up our waters with a golden glow, and the streams are usually low and clear.
 Brown trout move upstream to spawn on the Lake Fork and Cebolla Creeks, and are quite aggressive in the fall.
 They’ll chase streamers or lures that imitate small fish.
 Please take care not to wade through their redds (spawning beds) in order to protect their newly-laid eggs.
 In early fall on the smaller streams, using grasshopper flies in the fall can trigger explosive hits from fish hungry for a big bite.

-Lake San Cristobal - Formed by the Slumgullion Earthflow over 700 years ago, Lake San Cristobal is now the second largest natural lake in Colorado.
-It is a great recreation area for anglers, boaters, and families.
+Formed by the Slumgullion Earthflow over 700 years ago, Lake San Cristobal is now the second largest natural lake in Colorado.
+It's a great recreation area for anglers, boaters, and families.
 There are public campgrounds around the lake as well as a public boat launch.

-Williams Creek Reservoir - Located in the south end of Hinsdale County, this reservoir is accessed from Highway 160 by Pagosa Springs.
+Located in the south end of Hinsdale County, this reservoir is accessed from Highway 160 by Pagosa Springs.
 Turn off of Highway 160 onto Forest Service Road 631.
 After traveling 22 miles on this road, turn onto Forest Service Road 640.
 The reservoir is located just half a mile down Forest Service Road 640.
-Fall and late spring fishing is great in this reservoir, which is stocked with Kokanee salmon and trout.
+Fall and late spring fishing are great in this reservoir, which is stocked with Kokanee salmon and trout.
 Boating is allowed and there is a large public campground near the reservoir.